All Episodes

 I don't know who these people were.

-Uh Obama can corrupt the military as easily as any other agency of the government, any other bureaucracy.
+Obama can corrupt the military as easily as any other agency of the government, any other bureaucracy.

-But I was having a fantasy, some of these guys have got to be thinking this is just this is not good for the country.
+Some of these guys have got to be thinking, this is just not good for the country.

-What are we gonna do?
+What are we going to do?

-Folks, this year is going to be intense.
+Every day, every week now, folks, this year is going to be intense.

-Obama said restrictions aimed at protecting top secret technical data on U.S. standard missile three velocity burnout parameters might impinge on his constitutional foreign policy authority, so he's just going to ignore them.
+In the president's signing statement issued Saturday passing into law the fiscal 2012 defense authorization bill, Obama said restrictions aimed at protecting top secret technical data on U.S. standard missile 3 velocity burnout parameters might impinge on his constitutional foreign policy authority, so he's just going to ignore them.

-U.S. officials are planning to provide Moscow with SM3 data, despite reservations from security officials who say that doing so could compromise the effectiveness of the system.
+U.S. officials are planning to provide Moscow with SM-3 data despite reservations from security officials who say that doing so could compromise the effectiveness of the system.

-How about will share the data with rogue states, plus the Chicons, rogue states like Iran and North Korea, to help their missile programs defeat U.S. missile defenses.
+There are also concerns that Russia could share the secret data with the Chikoms and other could share the data with rogue states plus the Chikons, rogue states like Iran and North Korea to help their missile programs defeat U.S. missile defenses.

 Now, it's being said, Obama says we're able to cut the size of our army because he's made the world so much safer.